 - You’re more than a number.
 You will also be able to craft a college application that represents you better as a person.
 Sometimes, test scores and GPAs whittle students down to a number, or an admissions formula.
 Without test scores, you can showcase who you are through your grades in class, extracurricular and volunteer experience, as well as your essay.
 While those are the positives of going test optional, there are a few other things to consider that might actually hurt you if you go this route.

 - It limits your college options.
 If you want to opt out of taking the SAT and/or ACT altogether, it does limit your college choices.
 According to EdSurge.com, there are over 1,600 colleges and universities that have gone test-optional.
 For scale, though, there are well over 5,000 schools in the United States.
-Make sure every school you’re applying to is test optional if you want to avoid taking either standardized test.

 - It may count against your merit aid amounts.
 Chances are, colleges that offer merit aid for test scores, but have gone test optional this year, may not consider test scores when distributing scholarships.
 However, there are other scholarship opportunities that students will forego if they opt not to take standardized tests.
 The National Merit Scholarship Program awards students with $2,500 based on their PSAT/NMSQT score.
 Colleges also offer scholarship for achievement on the SAT or ACT, like the University of Missouri’s Mizzou Scholars Award for $10,000 per school year.